 Because the harbor is located along a very dynamic section of the California coast, sand movement causes sediments to accumulate in the harbor as soon as dredging is complete.
 The sedimentation rate in the harbor is highly variable.
 Therefore, the harbor needs to be re-dredged to a working depth of approximately -10 feet mean lower low water (MLLW) plus a 2-foot overdredge as necessary to accommodate vessel usage and facilitate the mission of Vandenberg SFB.
 The Dredge Plan (see Appendix C) was prepared to support the USACE permit SPSL-2022-00504-TS, issued in January 2023.
-The Dredge Plan has been updated generally every 5 years since 2003 to support permit renewal and to submit to the California Coastal Commission (CCC) Negative Determination.
+The Dredge Plan has been updated generally every 5 years since 2003 to support permit renewal.